COMPULSORY MUZZLE FOR DOGS

 A state law may also specify a muzzle or leash requirement for a state.
 Therefore, the legal situation differs in the various federal states or in the individual municipalities.

-If a municipality/state has corresponding regulations, the following provisions are common:
+If there are corresponding regulations in a municipality/province, the following provisions are common:

 Taking dogs on public transport in Austria